-Toggle options are in question form.
-Use the [] key to toggle between Yes and No to enable or disable the feature.
+SYS TOGGLE OPT Toggle options are in question form.
+Use the $[]$ key to toggle between Yes and No to enable or disable the feature.
 Use the [<] [>] keys to scroll through the options.

-Changeable System Grand Master Code?
+CHANGE SYS MAS Y Changeable System Grand Master Code?
 YES = System Grand Master Code can be changed by the end user via Grand Master Code.
 NO = The System Grand Master Code can only be changed via installer's programming.

-Shunt Zones on Power Up?
+POWER UP SHUNT Y Shunt Zones on Power Up?
 YES = All zones are considered non-violated by the main control for the first 2 minutes that power has been applied to the system.
 This will allow time for the detectors to "settle" without causing false alarms.
 NO = The zones are active upon power up.

-AC Trouble Displayed?
+AC TBL DISP Y AC Trouble Displayed?
 YES = The system will monitor and display an incoming AC power failure from the transformer.
 NO = The system will not display the incoming AC power failures.

-60 Hz LINE

-Is the incoming AC Frequency 60 Hz?
+60 Hz LINE Y Is the incoming AC Frequency 60 Hz?
 YES = The incoming AC power from the transformer cycles at 60 Hz.
 The North American standard is 60 Hz.
 NO = The incoming AC power cycles at 50 Hz.

-FOR FUTURE USE

-AC INHIBIT ARM

-AC inhibits arming?

-YES = When an AC trouble condition is present on the main panel or PC4204, the system cannot be armed, except by autoarm.
+XTAL TIMEBASE Crystal Timebase?
+YES = The timebase is the internal crystal oscillator.
+NO = The timebase is the AC power input.
+Timing for the clock in the PC4020 can come from two sources.
+The 60/50 Hz frequency of the AC power or a crystal oscillator on the circuit board.
+The default is to use the frequency of the incoming AC because it normally is very stable.
+However in some locations, the stability of the AC frequency is less reliable.
+If this is the case then the crystal oscillator should be used.
+AC INHIBIT ARM AC inhibits arming?
+YES = When an AC trouble condition is present on the main panel or PC4204, the system cannot be armed.
 NO = Regardless of the presence of an AC Trouble, the system can be armed.

-DC INHIBIT ARM

-DC inhibits arming?
+DC INHIBIT ARM N DC inhibits arming?
 YES = When a low battery condition is present on the main control panel or on a PC4204 expansion module, the system can not be armed (DC Inhibit Arm does not apply to wireless zone that have battery troubles).
-If the partition is attempted to be armed the keypad display will show the message "Fail To Arm...
-DC Trouble".
+If the partition is attempted to be armed the keypad display will show the message "Fail To Arm DC Trouble".
 When an access code is entered the panel will perform a battery check on the main control panel and on each of the PC4204's enrolled on the system.
 This will ensure that the battery condition is good before the panel is armed.
 If the control panel has a battery trouble or any one of the PC4204's report back with a battery trouble the arming will be aborted.
 No = No forced battery check will be performed and a Battery trouble will not inhibit arming.
 Note: The Control panel and each of the PC4204 modules may only have 3 battery trouble alarms in a 24 hour period.
 After the third battery trouble for a given module the trouble condition will "Shutdown" until midnight of that day.
 The trouble will still be enunciated with the keypad Trouble LED but the event will not be logged to the event buffer or be communicated.